-Hi!I am Lily Xia, a professional travel consultant with over 2 years of experience in the tourism industry, specializing in Shanghai and its iconic attractions.
+Hi!
+I am Lily Xia, a professional travel consultant with over 2 years of experience in the tourism industry, specializing in Shanghai and its iconic attractions.
 As an expert in organizing and guiding tours, I have helped countless visitors explore the city’s rich culture and modern marvels.
-This guide provides essential information for planning your visit to the Oriental Pearl Tower.
+This 2026 Oriental Pearl Tower guide covers tickets, views, skywalk and tips for visiting Shanghai’s most iconic landmark.

-Introduction to the Oriental Pearl Tower
+Introduction to Oriental Pearl Tower

 The Oriental Pearl Tower is one of Shanghai’s most recognizable landmarks, located in the Pudong New Area along the Huangpu River.
 Standing at 468 meters tall, it was the tallest structure in China when completed in 1994 and remains one of the tallest TV towers in the world.
 Designed by Jiang Huancheng, the tower features a distinctive combination of spheres and columns, symbolizing pearls falling onto a jade plate.
 Its strategic position offers panoramic views of The Bund, Huangpu River, and the rapidly evolving Pudong skyline, making it a must-visit destination for tourists.

-Tickets & Opening Hours
+Tickets & Opening Hours 2026

 Opening Hours